 The Board has fixed the close of business on February 23, 2024, as the Record Date for the determination of shareholders entitled to notice of, and to vote at, the Annual Meeting.
 In accordance with the Company's Charter, each outstanding share of Common Stock is entitled to one vote, and each outstanding share of Class B Common Stock is entitled to 20 votes, exercisable in person or by properly executed Proxy, on each matter brought before the Annual Meeting.
 Cumulative voting is not permitted.
-As of February 23, 2024, 14,409,281 shares of Common Stock, representing 14,409,281 votes, were held of record by approximately 3,000 shareholders (including an estimated 2,480 shareholders whose shares are held in nominee names) and 1,121,129 shares of Class B Common Stock, representing 22,422,580 votes, were held by 10 individual shareholders, together representing an aggregate of 36,831,861 votes.
+As of February 23, 2024, 14,409,281 shares of Common Stock, representing 14,409,281 votes, were held of record by approximately 3,000 shareholders (including an estimated 2,480 shareholders, together representing an aggregate of 36,831,861 votes.